Giacomo and Giovanni Battista Tocci

-Giacomo and Giovanni Battista Tocci were conjoined twins born in Locana, Italy, between 1875 and 1877 in either July or October.
-They toured in a circus and retired about 1900; details of their later lives are uncertain.
+Giacomo and Giovanni Battista Tocci (4 October 1877 – 13 December 1894) were conjoined twins born in Locana, Italy, notable as being of the dicephalic parapagus tetrabrachius subtype, thus having one merged trunk, four arms, and two heads.
+The Toccis toured in a circus with details of their later life erroneously reported well after their death in 1894.

 Birth

-Their mother Maria Luigia Mezzanrosa was 19 years old; she had an easy time with the birth as they were rather small.
-They were delivered normally, with one head appearing first, the other head and torso second, and the pelvis and legs third.
-The one on their right was named Giovanni Battista, and the one on their left Giacomo.
-They had one umbilical cord and one placenta.
-Their father Giovanni Tocci had a breakdown due to the appearance of his first-born sons and was put into a lunatic asylum until he recovered a month later.
+Their mother, Maria Luigia Mezzano-Rosa, was 19 years old, and was reported to have had an easy time with the birth as they were rather small.
+They were delivered normally, with the right head appearing first, the left head and torso second, and the pelvis and legs third; said right head was named "Giovanni Battista" and the left "Giacomo".
+They had one umbilical cord and one placenta, as is typical for conjoined twins of their type.
+Their father, Giovanni Tocci, had a breakdown due to the appearance of his eldest sons and was put into a lunatic asylum until he recovered a month later.

 Early childhood

 The twins' parents did not allow any thorough examination of them as they believed it would diminish their fame.
-The twins' father took them to Turin to be exhibited in the freak show, where the twins were examined by professors of the Turin Academy of Medicine.
-The professors determined they would not live long.
-However, a Paris tour followed, and they were examined by two doctors in Lyon, France.
-They determined the twins would live long, against the prediction of the professors at the Turin Academy of Medicine.
-In August 1879, the twins were shown before the Swiss Society of Natural Science.
-A doctor there also determined they were likely to live.
-The twins had two heads, two necks, two ribcages that came together at the sixth rib, four arms, and two legs; they had two hearts, two stomachs, two sets of lungs, and two separate diaphragms, and they shared a large and small intestine.
+The twins' father took them to Turin to be exhibited in the freak show, where the twins were examined by professors of the Turin Academy of Medicine, who determined they would not live long.
+However, a Paris tour followed, and they were examined by two doctors in Lyon, France, who determined the Toccis would survive, against the prediction of the Italian professors.
+In August 1879, the twins were shown before the Swiss Society of Natural Science, where a doctor there also determined they were likely to live.

+The twins had two heads, two necks, two ribcages that came together at the sixth rib, four arms, and two legs; they had two hearts, two stomachs, two sets of lungs, two separate diaphragms, and shared a large and small intestine.
 Each twin controlled his respective leg and did not feel his twin's body.
 For the rest of the 1880s, they were exhibited in most of the major cities in Italy, Switzerland, Germany, Austria, Poland, and France almost every day.
 Although an English doctor would later state that Giacomo was idiotic and Giovanni intelligent and artistic, every succeeding doctor stated they were both clever.
 They never learned to walk as they did not have muscular development in their legs due to almost all of their time being exhibited, as it made it easier for their parents to exploit them.
 Despite this, they could stand by using a chair or another object to balance.
 To get around, they tumbled about on all six limbs or were transported in a wheelchair.